 September 29, 2021

-With 218 billion global app downloads in 2020 alone, there’s no denying the importance of the mobile application market.
+With 36.9 billion global app downloads in the first quarter of 2022 alone, there’s no denying the importance of the mobile application market.
 Yes, it’s already huge, but it’s also still growing and full of potential.
-No wonder companies around the world want to have the piece of that cake for themselves.
+No wonder companies around the world want to have a piece of that cake for themselves.

 But creating a successful mobile app requires fresh ideas, excellent planning, and bold decisions.
-With Android’s 72% and iOS’s 26% mobile operating system (OS) market shares, you might be tempted to choose Android development only to reduce costs and time to market.
-But there are some aspects to consider because for some projects it might make sense to build only an iOS app, or to build for both platforms at the same time.
+With Android’s 71.85% and iOS’s 27.5% mobile operating system (OS) market shares in July 2022, you might be tempted to choose Android development only to reduce costs and time to market.
+But there are some aspects to consider.
+For some projects it might make sense to build only an iOS app or to build for both platforms at the same time.

 Let’s dive into the details.